 A downloadable game

-This is my first finished assembler game.
-I worked on it from 2022 to 2024, finished it in September 2024, and released the first version to a limited number of people in October 2024 to get some feedback.
-Probably the main attraction are colours, for which I had to figure out a special graphic system.
 The game was also released by another publisher in November 2024 after our agreement, because I liked the idea of game cassettes like in the 1980s.
-It was released as part of a game collection, also exposing it to a wider audience.
-I wasn't directly part of that business (it was my choice), but it was nice to see my game on pretty cassettes.
-That version has a modified loading screen with the publisher's name.
+It was released as part of a home-made game collection, also exposing it to a wider audience.
+I wasn't part of that business (it was my choice), but it was nice to see my game on pretty cassettes and all the positive reactions.
+That version has a modified loading screen with the publisher and collection name, and is probably still available for purchase.

 • Crash magazine: Crash Smash - 90%